Essential information for potential buyers of Falabellas.

 Unfortunately it is often the case that once a client has been the subject of fraudulent marketing, they too will continue to call their horses Falabella horses.

-The International Falabella Miniature Horse Society also registered a number of non-Falabellas, finally closing it's doors after an investigation by the Advertising Standards Authority.
+The International Falabella Miniature Horse Society (IFMHS) also registered a number of non-Falabellas, finally closing it's doors after an investigation by the Advertising Standards Authority.

-It can have registration with a number of different societies and can enter many different classes at shows - there is no reason why a part-bred Falabella cannot become Supreme Champion at a show.....
+It can have registration with a number of different societies and can enter many different classes at shows - there is no reason why a part-bred Falabella cannot be Supreme Champion at a show.....

 The family tree of a beautiful part-bred Falabella, Andrea 11 of Kilverstone, full brother to the famous Edwardo of Kilverstone.